Anu Saarela

 Anu-Maija Saarela (born 29 December 1958 in Multia) is a Finnish lawyer and diplomat.
-She has been the Ambassador of Finland to Iraq since 23 March 2023.
+She served as the ambassador of Finland to Iraq during 23 March 2023 – 1 September 2025.

 Saarela came to the Ministry for Foreign Affairs in 1987.
 She has previously worked in the Foreign Ministry at the political, commercial, administrative and legal department.
 Since 2009, she served as the Head of the Department of International Law at the Ministry of Justice.
 In other foreign missions, Saarela has been in Berlin, Tokyo, Stockholm, Washington and Lagos.
-She was previously the Ambassador of Finland to Tel Aviv during 2016-2018.
+She was previously the Ambassador of Finland to Tel Aviv during 2016–2018.
 Prior to Tel Aviv, from 2012 she was the Ambassador in Nicosia, Cyprus.